 COVID-19 continued to effect and challenge the Airport Authority, and all of us, throughout Fiscal Year 2021.
 The Audit Committee remained steadfast in carrying out its responsibilities, for which I would like to express my appreciation for their commitment.

-Annual Report from the Audit Committee In closing, the Audit Committee had a very busy year and each Committee Member fulfilled their responsibilities with professionalism and commitment.
+In closing, the Audit Committee had a very busy year and each Committee Member fulfilled their responsibilities with professionalism and commitment.
 I look forward to the year ahead in our participation together.

 Sincerely,